Bangladesh national futsal team

 The Bangladesh National Futsal Team (বাংলাদেশ জাতীয় ফুটসাল দল) represents Bangladesh in international futsal competitions.
 The team is controlled by the Bangladesh Football Federation (BFF) as member of the Asian Football Confederation (AFC).

 History

 A landmark achievement occurred in 2025 when Bangladesh participated in the 2026 AFC Futsal Asian Cup qualifiers for the first time.
 This debut signified the country's entry into the international futsal arena, reflecting the progress made in developing the sport domestically.
 Their opponents included Iran, Malaysia and United Arab Emirates.
-But Bangladesh lost all the matches of this qualifier.
+But Bangladesh lost all the matches of this qualifier.Bangladesh played 2026 SAFF Futsal Championship in Thailand and placed 5th among the seven team.

 Players

 Current squad

-The following players were named for 2026 AFC Futsal Asian Cup qualification.
+The following players were named for 2026 SAFF Championship.